 - Arm 2, active monitoring according to local practice guidelines with pulmonary metastasectomy

-QoL is an important part of this trial.
-Data will be collected directly from patients using three questionnaires (FACT An – L, EQ-5D-3L, 6 item short form STAI).
+Quality of life data were collected directly from patients using three questionnaires (FACT An – L, EQ-5D-3L, 6 item short form STAI).
 It is hoped that analysis of the QoL and clinical data collected in the trial will provide robust evidence on the risks and benefits of pulmonary metastasectomy to guide surgeons and patients in the future.